-Sohu also engages in the others business, which includes mobile-related services and mobile products offered in cooperation with China mobile network operators to mobile phone users and to China mobile network operators.
+Sohu also engages in the others business, which includes sub-licensing of purchased video content to third parties, paid subscription services, and interactive broadcasting services.
 Revenues generated by Sohu from the others business are classified as others revenues in our consolidated statements of comprehensive income.